 The Division of FaithHealth provides free parking for clergy visiting members of their faith community at Wake Forest Baptist Medical Center.
 This is a courtesy to clergy in appreciation for the spiritual support they provide to our patients and families.
 Please use the card only for your spiritual care visits to your congregants.

 Clergy badges can be obtained in the FaithHealth office located in Watlington Hall on the Ground Floor, around the corner from Subway.
 Please come by our office between 8:30 am -11:30 am and 1 pm - 4 pm, Monday -Friday.

 Thank you for the spiritual care and guidance you provide for your congregants.
 This ministry is vital in the life and health of person's who are our "patients" for a brief while, and who are beloved members of your faith community for a life-time.

 Mother’s Day Offering Program

 The Mother’s Day Offering began in 1924 as a benevolent ministry of North Carolina Baptists to assist patients in serious financial need at North Carolina Baptist Hospital pay their hospital bills in the name of Jesus Christ.

 Recipients of the Mother’s Day Offering have limited income and “fall between the cracks” of assistance.
 They have too much to qualify for Medicaid or full charity care – but not enough to pay their hospital bills.

-In the midst of their fears, they receive a letter from Church and Community Relations that says, “Your hospital bill has been paid by compassionate and mission-minded North Carolina Baptists in the name of Jesus Christ and His love.”
+A committee of Baptist ministers and laypersons prayerfully reviews the recommendations for patients in need of assistance from the Mother’s Day Offering.
+Once a patient has been approved for assistance, they receive a letter from the Community and Congregational Engagement Department that says, “Your hospital bill has been paid by compassionate and mission-minded North Carolina Baptists in the name of Jesus Christ and His love.”